Lex is a community focused on the relationship between information, knowledge, choices and risk.

 The Information “Not So” Super Highway

 While information travels fast, it does not have on-ramps, exits, signs and maps.
-Structurally, the Internet may have some similarities to the highway system, but information really doesn’t.
-Information moves across the Internet at fiber optic speed observed by anyone who has the right level of access.
+Structurally, the Internet may have some similarities to a highway system, but information really doesn’t.
+Information moves across the Internet at fiber optic speed but is only observed when it is not moving.
 But the value of information is not the speed of transmission (except in high finance), it is how it is used to make new connections.
 The connections between bits of information are often what leads to the creation new knowledge.
+This is what HUMANS are good at!

 Don’t Be So Quick to Judge